This company is not yet accredited. To learn more, see reviews below or submit your own.

 I have been using Splenda purchased here in Uruguay.
 It was extremely cheap.
 Try as I might, I cannot find online any information about recognizing counterfeit packaging.
 According to the company, counterfeiting of Splenda is going on.
 China has been named as a source.
 Reports are that these counterfeits have dangerous chemicals within them.
 I have expertise in printing/proofreading and could possibly recognize counterfeits if the company would draw a distinction between counterfeit packaging and the real genuine product.
 The company has a responsibility to inform consumers in vulnerable countries and to help them avoid what may be a potentially contaminated product and dangerous to human health.
 Can you help me please?

-Splenda Company Profile
+Splenda Company Information

 - Company Name: